User Management

 to HTTP endpoints or to the WebSocket messaging interface.

-You can pass the user ID in the WebSocket endpoint like this:
+You can pass a user ID to WebSocket endpoint by changing the address:

 Note